MatthewWaldner/sepsis/README.md

 Required Arguments:

 --RUNMODE, -RM : Sets the manner in which a subsequence is evaluated as strain-unique.
-Options: 'ORGANIC_Z', 'ORGANIC_P', or 'SYNTH'
+Options: 'ORGANIC_Z', 'ORGANIC_P', or 'SYNTH'.
+'SYNTH' is recommended, but is only

 --SUBMODE, -SM : Sets the graph subset to be evaluated.
 CYCLIC is recommended in most cases.
 Options: 'CYCLIC', 'ISOLATED', 'BOTH'